Arkansas Message in a Bottle Mystery Solved!

 We did it, everyone!
 Thanks to your interest and the tireless efforts of Victoria Price at Arkansas’ Fox 16 News, my family has connected with Larry and Janie Sigler of Little Rock, who sent this message in a bottle in 2007 that my mom found years later!
+That’s one more message in a bottle mystery SOLVED!

 Here’s a crazy thing: The date on the message is May 30, 2007–meaning they sent this bottle 2 days after I found Ed and Carol’s message in a bottle.
 So when I was on the trip where I started finding messages in bottles, one was being cast out that my mom would later find.
 I LOVE this kind of thing!
 It’s like we were just circling around each other, not realizing that we were trying to find a way to meet.